 I am an Associate Professor of Philosophy at Bowling Green State University.
 My main areas of work are within political philosophy and ethics, though I have strong interests in philosophy of religion and political economy (PPE).

 From here, you can learn more about me, view my CV or read a few of my publications or learn more about my book.
-You can also watch me talk about my research with fellow philosopher Jason Brennan on Philosophy TV.
 Feel free to email me.
 I’m easy to reach at kevinvallier-at-gmail-dot-com.
 You can follow me on academia.edu here, Google Scholar here, and SSRN here.